 It can be a great way to chat to other people who share your interests, but you should always be careful not to pass on any of your personal details.
 You should always keep in mind that internet users can pretend to be anyone they like.
 They can lie about their age, their interests and whether they're male or female.
 No matter how long you've been chatting, remember that they're still strangers; you don't really know them at all.

-If you're concerned about something that may have happened online, talk to a trusted adult, such as a parent, teacher or youth worker, or visit the CEOP advice and help centre.
+If you're concerned about something that may have happened online, talk to a trusted adult, such as a parent, teacher or youth worker, or visit the Child Exploitation and Online Protection advice and help centre.

-Here is an important list of basics you should remember when using the internet:
+Here some important things to remember when using the internet:

-If you ever feel threatened or intimidated, you can report instances of online abuse using the CEOP report abuse button which is displayed on every page and looks like this:
+If you ever feel threatened or intimidated, you can report online abuse using the CEOP report abuse button at the bottom of every page.
+It looks like this: